aetperf/Edsger/docs/source/api.md

 - `check_edges`: Whether to validate edge data (default: False)
 - `permute`: Whether to optimize node indexing (default: False)
 - `verbose`: Whether to print messages about parallel edge removal (default: False)
+- `sentinel`: Sentinel value for unreachable nodes (default: -9999).
+Must be a negative integer that fits in int32 range.

 **Note**: Weight column is not used by BFS.
 If present in the DataFrame, it will be ignored.